New world without tears

 Literally “Alpha” and “Omega,” the first and last letters in the Greek alphabet.

 Water in a desert land is a powerful symbol for something everyone wants.
 Here it seems to represent eternal life.
 Jesus used the symbol of water to talk about eternal life and the Spirit (John 4:7-14; 7:37-38).
 The prophet Isaiah used it to talk about God’s kindness and about protection from enemies: “Is anyone thirsty?
 Come and drink—even if you have no money!
 Come, take your choice of wine or milk—it’s all free!”
-(Isaiah 55:1 NLT).
+(Isaiah 55:1 New Living Translation).

 Literally 12,000 stadia, which is 2,220 km.
 A stadion is an ancient Greek unit of length, about 600 feet or 185 meters.
 That puts the city at 1.9 million square miles, which is roughly half the size of the United States or Russia, at 3.8 and 3.9 million square miles, respectively.
 Or it’s about the combined size of France, Spain, Germany, Italy, and the United Kingdom.